ali2yman/Text-Clustering-Project/README.md

 - **Name**: Full name of the individual.
 - **Text**: Extracted content from their Wikipedia biography, which provides contextual information about their profession, achievements, and background.

+### 2. 20 Newsgroups Dataset

+**Description**:
+This dataset contains approximately 20,000 newsgroup documents, partitioned across 20 different newsgroups.
+The content covers a wide range of topics, from politics and religion to sports and technology.

+**Source**:
+The dataset is widely used for experiments in text applications of machine learning techniques, such as text classification and clustering.

+**Features**:
+- **Content**: The main body of the newsgroup post.
+- **Headers**: Metadata such as subject line, author, and date.

 ## Methodology